Rubén Marroquín

-Rubén Eduardo Marroquín Meléndez, known as Rubén Marroquín (born 10 May 1992) is a Salvadoran professional footballer who plays as a defender for Primera División club FAS.
+Rubén Eduardo Marroquín Meléndez (born 10 May 1992), nicknamed El Polaco ("The Polish Man"), is a Salvadoran professional footballer who plays as a defender for Primera División club Inter FA.

+Club career

+On 17 June 2025, it was confirmed that Marroquín would join newly founded Inter FA.

-International
+International career

-He was selected to be an alternate in case of the injury for Salvador's squad at the 2015 CONCACAF Gold Cup, but was not called up.
+Marroquín was selected to be an alternate in case of the injury for Salvador's squad at the 2015 CONCACAF Gold Cup, but was not called up.

 He made his El Salvador national football team debut on 17 July 2017, in a 2017 CONCACAF Gold Cup game against Jamaica, as a starter.

 He was also selected for El Salvador's 2019 CONCACAF Gold Cup squad.